 Key personnel and field locations across the service territory are provided with access to WeatherSentry Online, provided by DTN, for monitoring and receiving automated weather alerts for their respective service areas.
 Weather summary briefings are provided on daily operations calls and on conference calls conducted prior to, and during, an event.

 This document shall be revised every 1 year or incrementally as significant changes occur.
+PSEG Long Island Confidential.
+The intellectual property of LIPA.

 Weather information and advisories are also obtained from the following services on a daily basis: